-Found 0 - 10 results of 20 programs matching keyword "installing the cooling system for the infrared camera"
+Found 0 - 10 results of 21 programs matching keyword "installing the cooling system for the infrared camera"

+Join Exploratorium scientists Paul Doherty and Isabel Hawkins for a live webcast as they share information about the Rosetta Mission, which is due to be "woken up" on January 20th, 2014.
+Rosetta is a spacecraft en route to Comet 67P/Churyumov-Gerasimenko, where it will make the most detailed study of a comet ever attempted.
 On the cliffs above San Francisco's Ocean Beach perches a landmark observatory—a giant camera obscura.
 Step inside with Robert Tacchetto and see how this centuries-old technology creates enchanting images of the outside world.

 Students really struggle with the metric system.
 TI staff educator Lori Lambertson tells us how she helps students get a handle on what the units really mean.
 Staff educator Tory Brady performs a bit of theater, demonstrating the roles of the star players in the immune system.
 What's Christmas like at the South Pole?
 Also learn about the Race Around the World and the installation of the telescope's new receiver.
 After its long journey to Saturn's largest moon, Titan, the Huygens probe is released from the Cassini spacecraft.
 The Huygens probe completes its descent to Titan, capturing hundreds of images on its way.
 Join Senior Scientist Paul Doherty as he gives us background on this incredible mission and sets the stage for the first close-up images of this mysterious moon.
 Paul Doherty and Eric Wegryn explore the latest photos of Titan, Saturn’s largest moon, taken from only 750 miles away by the Huygens probe.
 Dr. Paul Doherty and Dr. Eric Weygren discuss the most intriguing moon in the Solar System, Titan.
 Titan is veiled in a mysterious, dense, foggy atmosphere.
 Look at new images from the moon Phoebe with Exploratorium scientist Dr. Paul Doherty and Dr. Eric Wegryn of Cassini’s VIMS project.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient- carbohydrates!
-Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
-Eye-D explores the possibilities of retinal scans.